-Pros / The Friedrich Residential Chill has an energy saver mode to help conserve energy and money.
+Pros / The Friedrich Chill CP06G10B has an energy saver mode to help conserve energy and save you money.

 Cons / It’s heavy, which can make it difficult to install.

 Verdict / The Friedrich Chill CP06G10B is a good AC unit to consider.
 It’s powerful and can save you money on your electric bills.

 The Friedrich Chill CP06G10B window air conditioner is powerful – it generates up to 6,000 British thermal units (Btu) and can cool up to 250 square feet of space.
 This model includes multiple fan speed settings and a strong, four-way airflow.
 It’s also Energy Star qualified and has a competitive Energy Efficiency Ratio (EER).
 However, this AC is much heavier than other units we reviewed.

 With the Chill CP06G10B’s four-way airflow feature, the unit can evenly distribute cold air throughout your room.
 Its maximum airflow is 200 cubic feet per minute, which is one of the strongest of the window AC units we reviewed.
 Several similar products have maximum airflows between 130 and 170 cubic feet per minute.

 This Friedrich AC model doesn’t cost much to run and is efficient.
 It has an EER of 11.2, which is above Energy Star’s requirements but below average compared to other units we reviewed.
 It’s estimated this AC only costs about $44 to run each year, which is competitive with the other units we looked at.
 This estimate is based on using the unit eight hours a day for a three-month period, and your exact cost may be different.